gurhub/ScrollableStackView/README.md

 # ScrollableStackView

 Scrollable UIStackView.
 Scroll your stack view with a smile up on your face.
 Written in Swift 3.
 Used Apple's pure auto layout.
 If you need to use UIStackView scrollable (like UIScrollView) this is the right library for you.
-Also supports for Objective-C too!
+Objective-C and Swift compatible.

 <!---->
 <!--[![CI Status](http://img.shields.io/travis/Gürhan Yerlikaya/ScrollableStackView.svg?style=flat)](https://travis-ci.org/Gürhan Yerlikaya/ScrollableStackView)-->